carpentries-lab/good-enough-practices/paper.md

 We thank lesson helpers and lesson attendees over many deliveries for sharing their feedback to improve the lesson.
 We thank the Edinburgh Carpentries community, the Ed-DaSH team, and the global Carpentries community, for their support and encouragement.
 We thank reviewers Lex Nederbragt and Heidi Seibold for their helpful comments that improved the lesson.
-This work was supported by UK Research and Innovation (grant number MR/V039075/1).
+This work was supported by UK Research and Innovation via the Ed-DASH project (grant number MR/V039075/1).
 E.W.J.W. is supported by Wellcome grant 208779/Z/17/Z.